 As her writing skills developed, Ms. Jones continued creating several additional solo works in collaboration with her team and family under the moniker of Dora Mae Productions, including original pieces written by her sisters, Jeannine Jones and Rebecca Lally.

-Adding singer songwriter to her list of credits, back in her sketch comedy days, the weekly need for brand new materiel often made Jones turn to her guitar.
-She created a ridiculous sketch about a brother and sister folk-goth singing duo called CRAZY POTATOe (the E was intentional).
-Jones along with actor/fireman, Adam Lake, became sort of a cult duo and sang several original songs by Jones in comedy clubs and colleges.
-Today she and her sister Rebecca are an award-winning comedic, folk-rock duo - THE SISTER'S ROCK!
+Adding singer-songwriter to her list of credits, Ms. Jones would often turn to her guitar for inspiration in creating new material.
+One act in particular about a brother and sister folk-goth singing duo called CRAZY POTATOe (the E was intentional), garnered Ms. Jones and her acting partner actor/fireman, Adam Lake, a bit of a cult following, performing several of Ms. Jones’ original songs in comedy clubs and colleges.
+Eventually, she and her sister Rebecca are an award-winning comedic, folk-rock duo THE SISTER'S ROCK!

-All of her work on stage and off eventually lead her to directing more and more.
-Solo shows directed by Jones have appeared on 3 continents and several festivals all over the world.
-She has co-created and directed solo vehicles for other performers including stand up comedy, talk shows, solo shows, and story telling.
-She also has directed full-length plays and rock and roll concerts.
+After performing her 4th solo shows, Butterfly Suicide at PS122, Ms. Jones began directing solo shows.
+Solo shows she has directed have appeared at numerous festivals all over the world.
+She has co-created and directed solo vehicles for other performers including standup comedy, talk shows, solo shows, and storytelling.
+She has also directed full-length plays and live concerts.